google/zetasql/docs/one-pager.md

 #### Aliases

-See [Aliases][using-aliases] for information on syntax and visibility for `SELECT` list aliases.
+See [Using Aliases][using-aliases] for information on syntax and visibility for `SELECT` list aliases.

 <a id=analytic_functions></a>